i-doit/appliance/README.md

 [i-doit](https://i-doit.com) is a software application for IT documentation and a CMDB (Configuration Management Database).
 This application is very useful to collect all your knowledge about the IT infrastructure you are dealing with. i-doit is a Web application and [has an exhausting API](https://kb.i-doit.com/pages/viewpage.action?pageId=37355644) which is very useful to automate your infrastructure.

+Our goal is to provide the best experience with i-doit right from the beginning.
+Just download, import and start our virtual appliance in your virtualization cluster (or even on your laptop).
+Then you have:

+-   A production-ready installation of i-doit
+-   A stable operating system system in the background
+-   …which is highly performant, reliable, reasonable, secure, and up-to-date

 ##  Supported platforms

-At the moment, these virtualization platforms are supported:
+At the moment, these virtualization platforms are supported (in alphabetical order):

 -   Microsoft Hyper-V incl. installed Linux Integration Services
--   Oracle VirtualBox incl. installed Guest Additions
+-   Oracle VirtualBox
 -   VMware ESXi/Workstation/Player

-If you're interested in other platforms, feel free to create an [issue](https://github.com/bheisig/i-doit-appliance/issues).
+If you're interested in other platforms, feel free to [raise an issue](https://github.com/bheisig/i-doit-appliance/issues).

 ##  Features

--   As there is a new version of i-doit published by us each VM will be created from scratch
+These are the highlights why to use the i-doit virtual appliance in a production environment:

 -   Operating system is the latest stable version of [Debian GNU/Linux](https://debian.org/).
 [It's our recommened OS.](https://kb.i-doit.com/display/en/System+Requirements)
--   [This tool chain](https://github.com/bheisig/i-doit-scripts) is included, so you're ready to build you own CMDB.
+-   [This tool chain](https://github.com/bheisig/i-doit-scripts) is included, so you're ready to start you own CMDB.
 This includes:
     -   Pre-installed latest version of i-doit pro
     -   Pre-configured LAMP stack (GNU/Linux, Apache Web server, MariaDB and PHP) + memcached
     -   Easy-use of the i-doit CLI